mcmah309/stamp-cli/README.md

 ## .tera
 stamp-cli uses [tera](https://keats.github.io/tera/docs/) for templating.
-Any file with a `.tera` suffix will be treated as a tera template when applying a template through the `use` or `from` sub commands.
+Any file including `.tera` will be treated as a tera template when applying a template through the `use` or `from` sub commands. e.g. `path/file.tera.json` or `path/file.json.tera`.

+Any file name or directory name including a template interpolation (`{{ ... }}`) will also be treated as a template.

 ## stamp.toml
 Add a `stamp.toml` file to a directory to make the directory a valid template.
 All fields are optional.
 Example config: